drbrnn/XFakturist/README.md

 **XFakturist** offers the shell scripts `xr-validate` and `xr-convert` to run the [KoSIT software](https://github.com/itplr-kosit).
 Make sure that these scripts are in your search path.

-KoSIT software does not come prepackaged with **XFakturist**.
+KoSIT software is not included in **XFakturist**.
 It must be downloaded and installed separately.
 To simplify this installation process, **XFakturist** provides shell script `get-kosit-xr`.
 Run this script from the top-level **XFakturist** directory.
 It downloads and unpacks three different [KoSIT software packages](https://github.com/itplr-kosit) as well as two software dependencies, [Saxonica Saxon Home Edition](https://github.com/Saxonica/Saxon-HE/) and [Apache Formatting Objects Processor](https://xmlgraphics.apache.org/fop/).

 Four of these five packages are licensed by their respective vendors under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
 Software firm [Saxonica](https://www.saxonica.com/) also distributes its _Saxon Home Edition_ as [open source software](https://saxonica.plan.io/projects/saxonmirrorhe).